 ^^Science lab courses are taken concurrently with the corresponding lecture courses or subsequently to successful completion of the corresponding lecture courses.

-+In consultation with your student success specialist, or other advisor, choose any three credit-hour course in alignment with your educational goals.
++In consultation with your student engagement specialist, choose any three credit-hour course in alignment with your educational goals.